PeakIndicators/Getting-Started-On-Azure-ML/Documents/Working_with_Git_locally.md

 ![](../Images/Dev29.PNG)

 If you click on the entries you can also view changes made to the file.
-This is useful if you want to view changes you or colleagues have made.
+This is useful if you want to view changes you or your colleagues have made.

 ![](../Images/Dev30.PNG)